 Do Vietnamese adults use their nicknames?
 Yes but only in informal cases and when you know them well.

 Learn Vietnamese With Ling

 We have learned many Vietnamese first names, family names, middle names, and nicknames.
 Which names do you like the most and why?
-Imagine if you travel to Vietnam, would you like to get a Vietnamese name?
+Imagine if you will travel to Vietnam, would you like to get a Vietnamese name?
 And if so, what Vietnamese name do you want people to call you?
-Don’t forget to learn how to greet people in Vietnamese or learn more Vietnamese today with Ling App.
+Don’t forget to learn how to greet people in Vietnamese or learn more Vietnamese today with the Ling app.